Mikey-strider/riddlers-game/RiddleMeThis.md

 * You may of course scourer the internet for answers.
 * A ding sound chime will go off every time you get an answer correct, and a buzzer style sound for incorrect answers.
 Once three wrong answers have been given a horn will sound off and the screen will go to black or maybe start glitching before returning to the home screen.

-** *I am hoping to possibly have a hidden easter egg somewhere as well in either the home page or end page.*

 ***MVP:***